GoogleCloudPlatform/google-cloud-tfs/README.md

 ### Build Script

-Go to scripts folder.
-Execute 'tsc'.
-Go to parent of scripts and execute build script `./build/BuildExtension.ps1`.
+Execute build script `./build/BuildExtension.ps1`.
 It will download needed modules, build the common files and build tasks, and then package everything into `./bin/Google Cloud Tools.google-cloud-tfs-<version>.vsix`.